Bound-state solutions for the charged Dirac oscillator in a rotating frame in the Bonnor-Melvin-Lambda spacetime: The charged Dirac oscillator in a rotating frame in the -dimensional Bonnor-Melvin-Lambda spacetime

 Now, with respect to the second approximation, we consider here a (very) slow rotation compared to the speed of light, such as $\Omega\ll 1$, or better, $\Omega r\ll 1$ \cite{Strange,Oli2,Oli8,Bakke2,Oli9,Oli10}.
-In that way, we have $V=\sqrt{2\Lambda}\sigma\Omega r\ll 1$ (or yet $v=\sqrt{2\Lambda}\sigma\Omega r\approx constant$, with $0\leq v\ll 1$), where implies that $V^2=2\Lambda\sigma^2\Omega^2 r^2\approx 0$; consequently, linear terms of $V$ are conserved while quadratic terms are neglected/ignored in Eq. \eqref{dirac4} (indeed, since $\Lambda\ll 1$, this further reinforces the condition $V^2\approx 0$).
+In that way, we have $V=\sqrt{2\Lambda}\sigma\Omega r\ll 1$ (or yet $v=\sqrt{2\Lambda}\sigma\Omega r\approx constant$, with $0\leq v\ll 1$), where implies that $V^2=2\Lambda\sigma^2\Omega^2 r^2\approx 0$; consequently, linear terms of $V$ are conserved while quadratic terms are eliminated/ignored in Eq. \eqref{dirac4} (indeed, since $\Lambda\ll 1$, this further reinforces the condition $V^2\approx 0$).
 With this, we have $r_0\gg 1$, or better (without loss of generality) $r_0\to\infty$ for $\Lambda\ll 1$ and $\Omega\ll 1$, where implies $0\leq r<\infty$ (i.e. now the spinor must vanish at $r\to 0$ and $r\to\infty$).
+Here, it is important to comment that the condition $\Lambda\ll 1$ alone does not guarantee that $V^2\approx 0$, that is, $\Omega$ could be large enough to avoid this.
+Therefore, to ensure that $V^2\approx 0$ (and $0\leq r<\infty$), we must (really) have both $\Lambda$ and $\Omega$ very small.
 Besides, the plausibility of a slow-rotation approximation/limit ($V\ll 1$) has been considered in various systems at the quantum scale, such as in gluon plasma \cite{Braguta}, neutrino interaction/oscillations with/in rotating matter \cite{Dvornikov}, scalar bosons \cite{C,Santos}, pairing phase transitions \cite{Jiang}, Aharonov–Bohm quantum ring \cite{ring}, chiral symmetry breaking \cite{Chernodub}, spinning quantum systems \cite{Brito}, etc. So, from this second approximation, Eq. \eqref{dirac4} takes the following form